cle-b/httpdbg-docs/docs/pytest.md

 # httpdbg - pytest

-You can use `httpdbg` to trace the HTTP requests in your tests for debug using `pyhttpdbg`, or to save an export of the traceq in a test report using the `pytest` plugin `pytest-httpdbg`.
+You can use `httpdbg` to trace the HTTP requests in your tests for debug using `pyhttpdbg`, or to save an export of the traces in a test report using the `pytest` plugin `pytest-httpdbg`.

 ## installation